"The gearbox deserves high praise

 The short video below gives an impression of the

-synchromesh operation after the overhaul.
+synchromesh operation after the overhaul in 1996.